 Once one of the most promising prospects in baseball, Rivera has spent parts of five seasons in the major leagues with the Yankees, San Diego and Cincinnati.
 In 562 games, he has a career batting average of .218 with 58 home runs and 185 RBIs.

-New Texas general manager John Hart has never been one to avoid players who have had trouble in the past.
+Hart has never been one to avoid players who have had trouble in the past.

 In two of his biggest moves since becoming the Texas GM last November, Hart traded for John Rocker and Carl Everett, players known as much for their tempers as their outstanding play.